A Professionally Managed Investment Portfolio

 A listed investment company, such as Whitefield, holds a professionally managed portfolio of Australian shares in the same way as a managed investment fund may hold a professionally managed portfolio of Australian shares.

 Listed investment companies however are “companies” with a fixed number of shares on issue at any point of time, and shareholders are the underlying investors in the company.

 Shareholders make or redeem an investment in a listed investment company by buying or selling shares in the listed investment company through a stockbroker, or may periodically have the opportunity to take up new shares in the investment company via share issues such as rights issues, new share issues or dividend reinvestment plans.

 The Market Price at Which Shares May be Bought or Sold

 The market price at which a share in listed investment company may be bought or sold primarily depends on the underlying net asset backing of the company, but is also influenced by a range of other factors.
-[The application price of a managed investment fund is purely based on the underlying asset backing of the fund plus or minus any application or redemption fee or spread.]
 Other factors which may influence the market price of a listed investment company include (but are not limited to):

 Distribution of Income

-Listed Investment Companies distribute income to shareholders by way of dividends.
+Listed Investment Companies will usually distribute income to shareholders by way of dividends.
 Depending on the availability of franking credits the dividends may be franked or unfranked.

 Where a listed investment company chooses not to pay a dividend, the income is retained and invested by the company and forms part of the company’s asset backing.